 Meet Kylie Heering – a participant on BINA Gap Year in Tel Aviv.
-Check out Kylie's own exciting summary of her first five months on the program — on what it's like to do BINA Gap Year in Israel alongside Israeli peers from the Mechina or Year of Service (post high school, pre-army programs), experiencing together so many different and interesting aspects of the program:
+Check out Kylie’s own exciting summary of her first five months on the program: On what it’s like to do BINA Gap Year in Israel alongside Israeli peers from the Mechina or Year of Service, experiencing together so many different and interesting aspects of the program:

 Life in BINA is dynamic to the extreme, which is truly a beautiful thing.
 One day I will be entertaining tireless children in my volunteer placement, and the next I will be listening to a talk by Yochi Rappeport, Executive Director of Women of the Wall.
 Each day is an exciting adventure (except those where I am stuck on kitchen duty…at least I can expand my Hebrew-kitchen-utensil-